balancednetwork/balanced-java-contracts/util-contracts/OTC/README.md

 ```

 Returns a List of orders represented as Maps.
-A order map contains the keys:
+An order map contains the keys:

 token: The token wanted by the order/daofund.